hartmaj2/pacman-winforms/README.md

 This program is supposed to be a simplified Pacman game for my university project.
 I am hoping to be able to implement all the well knows features such as Pacman preemptive direction setting and some simple ghost AI.
 The game is made in ***C# using Windows Forms***.
 That is because I didn't have time to think about anything better suited for this task.
 Later I realized maybe I could have used WPF but I would have to learn to use that.

 # Class overview
 The program is composed of two main files.
 The first one is `Form1.cs` and the second one is `Game.cs`.
 The former is a necessary file used by Windows Forms to create the form.
 The second one takes care of all the internal game logic.

+## Class list
 The classes used in the program are:
 - InputManager
 - GameManager